eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 A PID Provider access certificate does not indicate that its subject is a PID Provider.
 Similarly, an Attestation Provider access certificate does not indicate that its subject is a QEAA Provider, a PuB-EAA Provider, or a non-qualified EAA Provider.
-Such information is included in the registration certificates (if issued), or available in the Registrar's on-line service.
+Such information is included in the registration certificates (if issued), and in any case available in the Registrar's online service.

-Furthermore, the access certificate of a PID Provider or Attestation Provider does not contain the Provider's entitlements, e.g. to issue attestations of a specific type, for instance an mDL or diploma ("intended use").
-Such information is included in the Relying Party's registration certificate (if issued) and available in the Registrar's on-line service.
+Furthermore, the access certificate of a PID Provider or Attestation Provider does not contain the Provider's entitlements, e.g. to issue attestations of a specific type, for instance an mDL or diploma.
+Such information is included in the Relying Party's registration certificate, if issued, and is in any case available in the Registrar's online service.
+To manage both situations - with use of a registration certificate and without - the access certificate of a PID Provider or Attestation Provider contains a URL to the Registrar's online service providing information on the Provider's registration.

-See [Section 6.6.3.3](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework-private/blob/feature/1.10.0/docs/architecture-and-reference-framework-main.md#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered) to learn more about the registration certificate content.
+See [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered) to learn more about the registration certificate content.

-A Wallet Unit can use this information to verify that a Provider it is contacting to issue a specific type of attestation, is entitled to do so (verification of the type of the Provider and the "intended use").

-If the registration certificate is not available, the Wallet Unit can always obtain this information from the Registrar's on-line service (see [Section 6.3.2.2](#6322-data-about-the-pid-provider-or-attestation-provider-is-included-in-the-registry)).
+A Wallet Unit can use the information in the registration certificate or obtained from the Registrar service to verify that an Attestation Provider it is contacting to issue a specific type of attestation is entitled to do so.
+It can do this by verifying the legal status of the Provider and its entitlements.
+If the registration certificate is not available, the Wallet Unit can obtain this information from the Registrar's online service (see

-To manage both flows - with use of the registration certificate and without - the access certificates contains
-- information (a flag) to indicate whether the registration certificate was issued or not,
-- URL to the the Registrar's on-line service providing information on the Relying Parties registrations.
-In case the intermediary is acting on behalf of an 'end' Relying Party, the information if the registration certificate is available is contained in the presentation request.
-(Note: this needs an extension of [ISO/IEC 18013-5] and [OpenID4VP]).
+[Section 6.3.2.2](#6322-data-about-the-pid-provider-or-attestation-provider-is-included-in-the-registry)).

 ##### 6.3.2.4 PID Provider or Attestation Provider trust anchors are included in a Trusted List